wrightben/codeeval/String Permutations (JavaScript).md

 The file /code/perl/iter.pl generates a conventional nested for-loop structure.
 It's *way* more efficient than testing strings the way I am, but it still generates n^n numbers where n = r.

-#### More efficient algorithms

-A simple improvement to generate the numerical permutation string: count by 9.
-An efficient replacement algorithm might not create the array of arrays before outputting the result.

 #### Notes
 * A final array sort is only necessary when there are duplicate letters.
 * Words with duplicate letters could use modified starting and ending indexes: "abc" = [123,321]; "aac" = [112,211]